marcpybus/var-node/README.md

 ]
 ```

-Modify `network-configuration/nodes.json` to include the domain names or IPs of the nodes you want to connect to.
+Modify `network-configuration/nodes.json` to include the domain names or IPs and ports of the nodes you want to connect to.

 ### Network certificates configuration
 Proper configuration of SSL client certificates is essential to make **var-node** a secure way to exchange variant information:
-- It is necessary to generate a single CA certificate and key that have to be used to sign all certificates used to authenticate client requests.
-Use a long passphrase for the key.
+- It is necessary to generate a single CA certificate and key for the whole network of nodes that have to be used to sign all certificates used to authenticate client requests.
+Remember to use a **very long** passphrase for the key.
-- The validity of all client certificates should be short (i.e. 365 days), forcing the reissuance of new certificates once a year.
+- The validity of all client certificates should be short (i.e. 365 days), forcing the reissuance of new certificates regularly.
 - The key file and its password should be held by the network administrator, who is responsible for issuing all client certificates to valid nodes after they have submitted their Certificate Signing Request file.
-- This CA certificate should be distributed to each configured node along with the signed client certificate.
+- The CA certificate should be distributed to each configured node along with the signed client certificate.

 #### Generate the network's CA certificate and key
 ```console
 docker compose run -T data-manager openssl req -x509 -newkey rsa:4096 -subj '/CN=<Network-Name>' -keyout /network-configuration/ca-key.pem -out /network-configuration/ca-cert.pem -days 3650
 ```
-- use a "very-long" passphrase to encript the key
+- use a **very long** passphrase to encript the key
 - `<Network-Name>` use the name of your network of nodes
 - **ATTENTION:** CA certificate expiration is set to 10 years

-#### Generate server key and Certificate Signing Request
+#### Generate client key and Certificate Signing Request
 ```console
 docker compose run -T data-manager openssl req -noenc -newkey rsa:4096 -subj '/CN=<XXX.XXX.XXX.XXX>' -keyout /network-configuration/client-key.pem -out /network-configuration/client-cert.csr
 ```
-- `<XXX.XXX.XXX.XXX>` use your server public IP
+- `<XXX.XXX.XXX.XXX>` use your public IP

-#### Sign server CSR with the CA certificate and Key
+#### Sign client CSR with the CA certificate and key
 ```console
 docker compose run -T data-manager openssl x509 -req -days 365 -in /network-configuration/client-cert.csr -CA /network-configuration/ca-cert.pem -CAkey /network-configuration/ca-key.pem -CAcreateserial -out /network-configuration/client-cert.pem
 ```
-- **ATTENTION:** server certificate expiration is set to 365 days
+- **ATTENTION:** client certificate expiration is set to 365 days

 ### WAF Configuration
-Incoming requests must be redirected to port 5000 on the server hosting the Docker setup.
+Incoming requests must be redirected to port 5000 of the server hosting the Docker setup.
 Two different approaches can be configured with nginx, depending on the preferences of your institution's WAF administrator.

 #### SSL Passthrough
-As the name suggests, traffic is simply passed through the WAF without being decrypted and sent to port 5000 of the server hosting the Docker setup.
-This is the simplest configuration as it doesn't require the IT administrator to reconfigure the WAF each time the certificates are renewed.
+As the name suggests, all traffic is simply passed through the WAF without being decrypted (SSL offloading) and sent to port 5000 of the server hosting the Docker setup.
+This is the simplest configuration as it doesn't require further WAF configuration.
 This option places more responsibility on the person managing the node, as any hypothetical malicious traffic would also be redirected to the node.
-However, it is considered more secure against third party manipulation and doesn't require maintenance by the WAF administrator.
+However, it is considered more secure against third party manipulation.

+- This is the current default configuration.
+Variable `CLIENT_VERIFICATION` must be set to `"var-node"` in the `.env` file.
+- Beware that **nginx** will automatically match certificate's CN to client request IP to fully authenticate valid requests from valid IPs!

 #### SSL bridging/offloading
-This option requires the WAF to be configured with the network's CA and server certificates to provide SSL encryption and perform client verification during the SSL bridging/offloading process.
+This option requires the WAF to be configured with the network's CA certificate to perform client verification during the SSL bridging/offloading process.
 Traffic is then redirected to port 5000 on the server hosting the Docker setup.
 In addition, nginx should be configured to only accept requests from the WAF's IP, which would prevent the variant server from being queried from within the institution's private network or LAN.
-As mentioned above, any reissuance of certificates would require the intervention of the WAF administrator.
+Any reissuance a new CA certificate would require the intervention of the WAF administrator.
 This configuration could be more easily manipulated by a third party (i.e. WAF administrator) and is considered a less secure option.

+- This configuration requires the `CLIENT_VERIFICATION` variable in the `.env` file to be set to `"waf"`.
+In addition, the `WAF_IP` variable should contain the IP of the WAF.
+- Be sure that SSL client authetication is correctly performed by WAF.
+All requests coming from WAF's IP will be considered as valid requests. use this configuration at your risk.

 ### Credit
 @marcpybus